 make a Universal Credit claim

 you will be asked to input personal details including your National Insurance Number.
-As part of this process you will need
+As part of this process you may also need

-to obtain information about your tenancy from WDH.
+to inform the DWP who your landlord is and obtain information about your tenancy from WDH.
 For further information, call our OneCALL team on 0345 8 507 507.